flowset/flowset-tasklist-react-community/README.md

 ### Registering a Custom Form <a name="registering-a-custom-form"></a>

-After creating the custom form React component, it is required to register it in the OpenBPM Tasklist.
-It means that it is necessary to specify for which form key (used in the BPMN diagram) the created component should be displayed as a start form or as a user task form in the OpenBPM Tasklist.
+After creating the custom form React component, it is required to register it in the Flowset Tasklist.
+It means that it is necessary to specify for which form key (used in the BPMN diagram) the created component should be displayed as a start form or as a user task form in the Flowset Tasklist.

 All used custom forms should be declared in the `src/features/custom-forms/config.ts`.